Incorporating Design Thinking into Lean Agile Sprints

-The next time we do this, we will try uploading each storyboard into one large Real Time Board.
+The next time we do this, we will try uploading each storyboard into one large Miro board.
 Then we’ll have the entire team place small, filled-in circles on top of each image (just like they would use tiny dot stickers).
 This should create a more level playing field for all participants and result in a single artifact that doesn’t need re-compiled.

 With the heat map complete, it’s time for a verbal critique.

 Set a timer for 3 minutes per storyboard.
 Have the team talk through each storyboard for 2 minutes (the creator stays silent, actively listening).
 The purpose is to highlight what the team finds interesting, challenging, or even confusing.
 Then, in the final minute of each, ask each storyboard creator if the team missed anything important.

 Once this review is complete, the team is ready for decisionmaking.
 Conduct a super vote, similar to the one used in the HMW exercise.
 Each team member receives just 2-3 votes and places their votes (use large dot stickers this time) on the storyboard(s) they feel should be pursued in prototyping.
 Vote for your own storyboard, or put all your votes on a single storyboard.
 All voting is fair game.

 With the super vote in hand, there should be a standout storyboard to carry forward into prototyping.
 Don’t forget the heat map as you move forward, though; often small ideas from each of the storyboards make their way into the prototype as valuable additions.